 - Resize / Reposition Card Pop-up

 Note: While adding a card via right-click, it does not prompt for mandatory fields, if any.
-Later, when you open the card in the edit view and update it, you will be prompted to fill those mandatory fields to save the update.
+Later, when you open the card in the edit view and update it, you will be prompted to fill in those mandatory fields to save the update.
+The interface of the Card Modal window is simple yet intuitive.
+You get to view all the card attributes at a glance.

 To assign different card owners, click the Avatar box showing name and profile, and select the team members that you want to assign to that card by selecting them.
 You can select all the users in one go by clicking the Select All option.
 You can also select the lane to which you want to add the card.
 You can even select Backlog to add the card to the backlog if you do not want to work on it currently.
 If you miss selecting a lane when adding a card, the card will be added to the first lane on the board by default.
 You can change it later if you need to.